-- SO670 Kent Student Certificate for Volunteering, Platinum Award.
-A collaboration between Kent Union and the School of Social Policy, Sociology and Social Research, this module supports you in undertaking three pieces of volunteering in a variety of roles.
-You will also have four lectures which teach the basics of the voluntary sector and volunteering and you will be assigned a mentor to support you in your volunteering.
+- SO670 Kent Student Certificate for Volunteering Platinum Award.
+This module supports you in undertaking 3 pieces of volunteering in a variety of roles plus 4 lectures on the basics of the voluntary sector and volunteering and you will be assigned a mentor to support you in your volunteering.
 This can be taken either for credit or for extra credit.
-There is no charge for taking this module for extra credit. www.kent.ac.uk/courses/modules/module/SO670
+There is no charge for taking this module for extra credit.

-- SO645 The Third Sector: Charities and Social Enterprises in Modern Societies.
-This module is perfect for those who want to understand the theory and practice of charities and the charity sector.
-Covering social theory, volunteering, philanthropy, policy and international comparisons, you will get a broad overview of the charity sector. www.kent.ac.uk/courses/modules/module/SO645
+- SO645 The Third Sector: Charities and Social Enterprises in Modern Societies This module is perfect for those who want to understand the theory and practice of charities and the charity sector; you will get a broad overview of the charity sector.

-- SO686 Social Justice Practice.
-This module supports students in undertaking 100 hours of volunteering over the academic year.
+- SO686 Social Justice Practice This module supports students in undertaking 100 hours of volunteering over the academic year.
 This module provides an opportunity to gain practical experience of the charity sector and combine it with academic study of the sector and of related theoretical concepts such as social capital, social justice, altruism and philanthropy.
-Lectures also cover topics such as the role, management, financing and governance – essential knowledge if you are planning to work in a wide range of different professions. www.kent.ac.uk/courses/modules/module/SO686
+Lectures also cover topics such as the role, management, financing and governance.